 📃Ingredients notes and substitutions

-- Veggie ground - You can use any veggie ground like Beyond beef, Yves veggie ground, or Omnipork.
-You can also substitute it with 1 block of extra firm tofu.
-Press, drain and crumble it up into small pieces before using.
+- Plant-based ground meat - I am using the omnipork mince, but beef-flavored mince like the Beyond Beef ground will also work.
+You can also substitute it with 1 block of extra-firm tofu.
+Press, drain, and crumble it up into small pieces before using.

 - Soy sauce - Can be substituted with tamari or shoyu.
 Use gluten-free ones, if needed.